Motorcycle Accident Liability Claim

 - death as a result of the injuries.

-The legal definitions of “serious impairment of a body function” and “permanent serious disfigurement” are dependant upon the specific facts of a person’s injuries and subject to interpretation by Michigan courts.
+The legal definitions of “serious impairment of a body function” and “permanent serious disfigurement” are dependent upon the specific facts of a person’s injuries and are subject to interpretation by Michigan courts.
 This is why a person injured in a motorcycle crash should contact a Michigan motorcycle accident attorney to determine whether he or she has suffered such an injury.

 Motorcycle Accidents and Excess Economic Damages

 An injured motorcyclist may also pursue a claim against the at-fault driver for the excess economic loss sustained as a result of the accident.
 Typically, this claim exists when the injured motorcyclist has exceeded or will exceed the three-year cap on work loss benefits, which are available as part of the PIP coverage the motorcyclist receives from his or her insurance company.

 Wrongful Death Claims Associated With Motorcycle Crashes

 If a motorcyclist is killed in an accident, or later dies as a result of the injuries sustained in an accident, his or her estate may file a wrongful death claim against the at-fault driver.
 Wrongful death claims are defined by Michigan law and have certain requirements that must be met.
-In order to successfully pursue a claim for wrongful death, it is recommended the victim’s estate contact an experienced Michigan wrongful death attorney.
+In order to successfully pursue a wrongful death claim, it is recommended the victim’s estate contact an experienced Michigan wrongful death attorney.